📌 Overview

 New Database Configuration

-Although we could roll this out on the same single DB, that was planned only temporarily to validate queries without the new DBs in place.
+Although we rolled out the query changes on the single primary DB architecture initially, that was intended to be temporary to further validate the changes without needing the new DBs in place.

 For that we’d need to provision all the new DBs and connect to them from Rails.
 The first thing we needed was new YML config entries (config/database.yml) for each of them.
 The Multiple Databases Documentation uses “animals” and my_animals_db as the second primary database, so we’ll use that too for examples here.